vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 504, 514, 546, 577, 591, 681.
 Jamadagni, Apri hymn of, 165.
 Jambhaka, spirit, 242.

-Jamšed, in Persian legend, 620.
+Jamśed, in Persian legend, 620.

 Janaka, King of Videha, 64, 459, 493, 495,